Student Financial Services

 - The scholarship nomination is not intended for the strongest student likely to attend UVM, but the academically strongest Vermont student enrolled at the high school.

-- In the event that the academically strongest student at a Vermont high school is not a Vermont resident, the school may nominate the academically strongest Vermont resident within the school, provided the student is in the top 10 members of his or her class.
+- In the event that the academically strongest student at a Vermont high school is not a Vermont resident, the school may nominate the academically strongest Vermont resident within the school, provided the student is in the top 10% of their class.

 - In addition, UVM will allow a nomination from two New Hampshire high schools participating in an inter-state compact – Hanover High School, Hanover, NH and Rivendel High School, Orford, NH, as well as one high school in New York, Granville High School, Granville, NY.
 In which case, the student nominated must be the highest achieving Vermont resident and be in the top 10 of his/her class.